-Amanat's ARCO supports the Board of Directors in overseeing, reviewing, and assessing the effectiveness of the Company's corporate governance, disclosure, internal control, and risk management systems, as well as reviewing the Company's financial and accounting policies and procedures.
+Amanat's ARCO supports the Board of Directors in overseeing, reviewing, and assessing the effectiveness of the Company's corporate governance, disclosure, internal control, and risk management systems, as well as reviewing the Company's cedures they deem necessary to be taken in this regard. financial and accounting policies and procedures.

-The ARCO submits its recommendations to the Board in re- ty for the committee system in the Company, the review of gard to the selection, resignation, or discharge of the external its work mechanism, and ensuring its overall effectiveness.
+gard to the selection, resignation, or discharge of the external its work mechanism, and ensuring its overall effectiveness.